OwenBrotherwood/aidePhoneGap/README.md

 The world of HTML5 is full of personal preferances, and you can add your personal preferances after you have a basic template.
 There is only a very basic 'div' replacement with text from what PhoneGap believes the device platform is (Android :) )

-Other work can be found in branches, for example AgilityJS and in the near future, a JQuery Mobile Template.
+Other work can be found in branches, for example AngularJS as I need to find a MVC I can use and in the near future, a JQuery Mobile Template unless I master my own CSS to give an interface that I like without using JQuery.
 The branches will get merged into master as soon as I have some structure for the various templates.

 <h2>Get started ...</h2>